tlevine/dadaportal/templates/install.md

     createuser '{{database.USER}}'
     createdb --owner '{{web_user}}'  '{{database.NAME}}'

 The database user is set to {{database.USER}}.
-We assume that you're using the.
-Ensure that the Apache user has access to these files, particularly if WEB_USER is not the Apache user.
+We assume that you're using the vanilla authentication mechanism, which is just POSIX users.
+Ensure that the Apache user has access to these files, particularly if {{database.USER}}
+is not the Apache user.

+# Crontab
-Add this crontab entry to send public emails from the email server (home) to nsa; you must copy it to the computer that contains your emails.
+Add this crontab entry to send public emails from the email server (home) to nsa; you must add it on *home* and *not nsa*.

     */4 * * * * rsync -avHS ~/safe/maildir/*/*/Public/*/* nsa:{{notmuch_dir}}/